Romanos the Melodist: Works

+Number of works

+According to the hagiographical Synaxarion of Constantinople, Romanos is said to have composed over 1,000 hymns or kontakia.
+Of the corpus of surviving manuscripts, 89 works are attributed to Romanos, nearly 60 of which are widely accepted as genuine.

+Style

 Romanos wrote in an Atticized literary koine—i.e., he had a popular, but elevated style—and abundant Semiticisms support the view that he was of Jewish origin.
 Arresting imagery, sharp metaphors and similes, bold comparisons, antitheses, coining of successful maxims, and vivid dramatization characterize his style.

-He is said to have composed more than 1,000 hymns or kontakia celebrating various festivals of the ecclesiastical year, the lives of the saints and other sacred subjects, some 60 to 80 of which survive (though not all those attributed to him may be genuine).
-The earliest manuscripts of his works are dated centuries after his lifetime, akin to those of his successors Andrew of Crete and Kassia.
-The oldest editions of full texts are dated to the 11th century.
+Kontakion

-Today, usually only the first strophe of each kontakion is chanted during the divine services, the full hymn having been replaced by the canon.
+By the ninth-century, the types of works that Romanus composed came to be known as cantica (kontakia, sing. kontakion).
+Wendy Porter describes the form of these Kontakia:These are versified sermons set to music, each with a number of metrically identical acrostic stanzas using a common refrain, preceded by a prelude in a different metre.
+The metre is not classical but relies on accentuation, with its rhythm established through the syllables in each metrical unit.Today, usually only the first strophe of each kontakion is chanted during the divine services, the full hymn having been replaced by the canon.
 A full kontakion was a poetic sermon composed of from 18 to 30 verses or ikoi, each with a refrain, and united by an acrostic.
 When it was sung to an original melody, it was called an idiomelon.
 Originally, Saint Romanos' works were known simply as "psalms", "odes", or "poems".
 It was only in the ninth century that the term kontakion came into use.

-Among his known works are kontakia on: